|

 consternation, Tamarin orders Kaisa to leave and to

+never return.
 Later, Itaka talks with Tamarin and

 reconsiders her decision to travel with KM.
 Never having